Deer Isle man charged with Sedgwick road-rage assaults

 Investigators traced the truck to a town office that connected the vehicle to Bubar on Wednesday, Charette said.

+Bubar was convicted of several misdemeanors between 1997 and 2005 in Brewer, Ellsworth, Lewiston and Orono, including five counts of assault, two counts each of criminal mischief, disorderly conduct and violating conditions of release, and a single count of operating under the influence.
+He served almost two years in prison and paid $3,137 in restitution or fines during that time, according to state records.

 Bubar is being held without bail at the Hancock County Jail and is due to be arraigned at Hancock County District Court in Ellsworth on Wednesday afternoon, a jail official said.
+It was not immediately clear whether Bubar had a lawyer.

 A Class B felony carries a prison sentence of up to 10 years.